-However, these old playgrounds were phased out in Singapore since 1993 due to safety concern and were gradually replaced by ‘plastic’ playgrounds imported from overseas.
+However, these old playgrounds were phased out in Singapore in 1993 due to safety concerns and were gradually replaced by ‘plastic’ playgrounds imported from overseas.

-Some of the special designed playgrounds of yesteryear include the dove and pyramid, clock, sampan, elephant, mangosteen, water melon etc though many have already been demolished.
+Some of the specially designed playgrounds of yesteryear include the dove and pyramid, clock, sampan, elephant, mangosteen, watermelon, etc though many have already been demolished.

 TNAP did a quick search and rounded up the last remaining heritage Dragon Playgrounds in Singapore for you.

 1. Full Dragon Playground Toa Payoh Lorong 6

 The most famous one of the 4 dragons is located at Toa Payoh Lor 1 (opp SAFRA Toa Payoh).
 This is the only one with a sandpit.

 The Toa Payoh dragon playground was picked by New York culture blog, Flavorwire.com, as one of 15 amazing playgrounds from all over the world.
 As announced by HDB, the iconic playground at Toa Payoh with a sandpit will be preserved.
 You may like to read more at Dragon Playground Toa Payoh Lorong 6.